teney97/Objective-C-Style-Guide/Content/混编｜为 Objective-C 添加枚举宏，改善混编体验.md

 };

 // In Swift, the NSComparisonResult enumeration is imported like this:
-@frozen public enum ComparisonResult : Int {
+@frozen public enum NSComparisonResult : Int {
     case orderedAscending = -1
     case orderedSame = 0
     case orderedDescending = 1